 I think people are sometimes curious if [Trinity’s] result may have changed if the study were repeated today, especially in light of the recent financial crisis.
 The simple answer is: no.

-According to Pfau, the extended data places the success rate of the 4% withdrawal rate at 96%, 1% more then the Trinity study.
+According to Pfau, the extended data places the success rate of the 4% withdrawal rate at 96%, 1% more than the Trinity study.

-In 2011, it was the Trinity’s team turn to update their own research.
+In 2011, the Trinity team updated their own research.
 They confirmed Pfau’s findings (96% success rate for a 4% withdrawal rate), and also increased this to 100% for portfolios which have 75% shares.

-Bengen himself, updating his own research in 2001, tried to answer both these criticisms by introducing a twist to his own 4% rule.
+Bengen himself, updating his own research in 2001, introduced a twist to his own 4% rule.
 Instead of a fixed 4% withdrawal, he suggested using a variable amount based on the previous year’s market returns.
 This approach, which he called “Floor and Ceiling” system, would work like this:

 - You make your initial withdrawal.
 Say, $40,000.

 - In a bull market, the next annual withdrawal can be 25% higher ($50,000)